jhlink/Unity_360VideoPlayer/README.md

 ### CardboardDemoScene

 This demo incorporates the Google VR SDK (v1.17.0) to demonstrate playing and stopping a 360 video player using the same function calls specified in the Instruction section above.

+## Troubleshooting
+- When building and installing the project on an Android device, the environment is pink.
+This means that the default "Unlit/Texture" is missing in the build file.
+Go to Edit -> ProjectSettings -> Graphics -> Built-In Shader Settings.
+Ensure within the 'Always Included Shader' array that an element containing the "Unlit/Texture" exists.

 ## Credits
 - Kudos to arvtesh for this awesome Asynchronous operations for Unity library. ( UnityFx.Async on the Asset Store )